Belinus: Later years

 He ruled in peace, building many new cities and restoring many decaying ones.
 Most important of the cities he founded was Kaerusc, which would be renamed Caerleon or the City of Legions when the Romans occupied Britain.
 (This was the first reference to Caerleon-upon-Usk in Geoffrey's history.)
 Belinus continued using many of his father's laws and enacted a number of his own.
 Britain became more wealthy than ever before in this time.

-When Belinus finally died, he was cremated and placed on top of a great tower he had created.
-He was succeeded by his son Gurguit Barbtruc.
+When Belinus finally died, he was cremated and placed on top of a great tower he had created; he was succeeded by his son Gurguit Barbtruc.

 Comments on historicity

-Rome was indeed captured by one Brennus following the Battle of the Allia on 18 July 390 BCE.
+Rome was indeed captured by one Brennus following the Battle of the Allia on 18 July 390 BC.
 Gabias and Porsenna are not mentioned in any Roman sources.
-The latter is a namesake of Lars Porsena, a King of the Etruscans who is believed to have fought against the recently founded Roman Republic around 500 BCE.
+The latter is a namesake of Lars Porsena, a King of the Etruscans who is believed to have fought against the recently founded Roman Republic around 500 BC.